Everest Base Camp Trek By Road

 Personal Expenses & Budget Planning

-You should have a small buffer budget in the case of the Everest Base Camp Trek by road because the weather may impact the timing of the road or introduce an additional overnight stay.
+You should have a small buffer budget for the Everest Base Camp Trek by road, as weather may affect road conditions or require an additional overnight stay.

 Language, Cultural Insights & Communication